racker/service-registry-docs/Integration-Guide.md

 ## Using the Twisted Python client

-All of the functionality above has been abstracted away in various clients for popular programming languages such as Java, Node.js, and Python.
+All of the Service Registry functionality has been abstracted away in various clients for popular programming languages such as Java, Node.js, and Python.
 In this section, we'll see how to use the Twisted Python client to go through the same flow of creating a session, adding services to it, and heartbeating the session.